It looks like you're in . Would you like to see content relevant to your location?

 • Worldwide

-Water is one of our most valuable resources—essential for daily life, public health and the natural environment.
+Water is one of our most valuable resources – essential for daily life, public health and the natural environment.
 Yet the UK’s water supply is under increasing pressure.
 Population growth is driving demand, climate change is making droughts more frequent and fragile ecosystems like chalk streams need protection.
 Without action, water shortages could become a reality in some regions.

-What is the Grand Union Canal Transfer – and what is AECOM’s role?
+What is the Grand Union Canal Transfer?

 Britain’s canal network was built hundreds of years ago as the freight arteries that fuelled the industrial revolution,” Peter Walker, Head of Strategic Infrastructure Projects, Canal & River Trust, explains.